 It can sometimes take a while to hijack your regular go-to strum.
 Your body and your mind want to revert to what's familiar.
 Gently lead it back to your new strum.

 Walk around the house while doing your new strum (while damped so you don't drive yourself or any other living thing in earshot crazy).
 Talk to the birds outside the window, yell at the TV, all the while, keeping up that strum.
 All of this is in service of distracting your mind so your body learns to take over the strumming operation, without your mind having to continually chant DOWN-down DOWN-up, etc. It becomes instinctual at this point.
 You want to be able to focus your mind on other things, like singing or changing chords, or seeing what's ahead on the chord chart, or seeing what your pals are doing, or simply enjoying what you're doing.

 A mistake that many people make is assuming that each syllable in the song gets a beat.
 That may be the case for a song like "Supercalifragilisticexpialidocious," (Go ahead!
-Try it with damped strings!) but for most songs, the lyrics are draped like Christmas lights over a steady beat.
+Try it with damped strings!) but for most songs, the lyrics are draped like a string of Christmas lights over the rigid structure of a steady beat.
 For a really clear example of what I mean by this, "sing" the rhythm to this song and see how they fit the words in around the beat.
 Very simply:

 DOOM-do-do-DOOM-do-do-DOOM-do-do basically over and over And yet the lyrics are laid within that beat so soulfully - and part of that soulfulness comes from finding rhythmic freedom within the constrains of the underlying rhythm.